Home > Destinations > North America > USA > Colorado > Denver, Boulder and Colorado Springs > Colorado Springs > Planning a Trip

 West of downtown, Colorado Avenue extends through the historic Old Colorado City district and the quaint foothill community of Manitou Springs, rejoining U.S. 24 -- a busy but less interesting artery -- as it enters Pike National Forest.

 North and east of downtown, Academy Boulevard (Colo.
-83) is the street name to remember.
+83) is a good street name to remember.
 From the south gate of the Air Force Academy north of the Springs, it winds through residential hills, crosses Austin Bluff Parkway, and then runs without a curve 8 miles due south, finally bending west to intersect I-25 and Colo.
 115 at Fort Carson.
 U.S. 24, which exits downtown east as Platte Avenue, and Fountain Boulevard, which leads to the airport, are among its cross streets.
 Austin Bluffs Parkway extends west of I-25 as Garden of the Gods Road, leading to that natural wonder.

 City street addresses are divided by Pikes Peak Avenue into north and south; by Nevada Avenue into east and west.